-Caldwell University administers a placement test to all incoming freshmen and transfers; where appropriate, the university will also use the writing section of the SAT or ACT, in concordance with the student's admissions essay as well as grades in individual high school courses to determine placement.
-The Placement Test evaluates skill levels in mathematics and computer proficiency.
+Caldwell College administers a placement test to all incoming freshmen and transfers, where appropriate.
+The Accuplacer Online Placement Test evaluates skill levels in mathematics, reading comprehension and computer proficiency.
 Test performance is one factor in assigning students to courses that are appropriate to their skill level.
 Students who are skill-deficient in any of these areas may be placed into one or more of the following courses: